+The third step in the journey to become the designer of the organization you really want is to learn how to design custom systems for your organization.
 Creating sustainable organizational change requires a broad, systems thinking approach.
 The challenge in developing sustainable business results is to design systems that help employees deliver the best products and services to both internal and external customers.
 Are your systems designed to help your workforce create value for multiple stakeholders?

 Best practices and prescriptive solutions from other companies, consultants, and business books often work.
 Yet, they seldom achieve the high levels of performance possible with a custom solution that creatively adapts ideas from both theory and practice to fit your unique context.
 The Design Lab provides a flexible structure to design, develop, and deploy any new or redesigned initiative or system in the organization.

 Design Lab participants follow the Design Framework to guide the development of a custom leadership system to fit their unique needs and context.
 The Design Framework provides a flexible structure to design, develop, and deploy any new or redesigned initiative or system in the organization.
 Consequently, what you learn designing your first system can be used to design systems throughout the organization.

 Designer William McDonough proposes, “design is the first signal of human intention.”
 Consequently, the first step in design is to define the intent or purpose of the particular system being designed.
 During this first module, you and your design team will develop a clear understanding of the purpose(s) and critical requirements of the system and identify the stakeholder needs, wants, and desires.